 At the risk of sounding like a broken record, I think this is great news for physicians.
 Hospital consolidation continues at a dizzying pace, creating massive enterprises with seemingly unlimited resources.
 And yet, the entities holding the money (payers) finally seem to realize that the folks in the white coats, if properly compensated and incentivized, can effectively bend the healthcare cost curve.

-In Pennsylvania, the market I am most familiar with, physicians are organizing clinically integrated networks designed to work with the payers to move money from the “hospital bucket” to the “physician bucket”.
-It is not going to happen overnight, but physicians are going to take back control of healthcare.
+In Pennsylvania, my home state and the market that I am most familiar with, physicians are organizing clinically integrated networks designed to work with the payers to move money from the “hospital bucket” to the “physician bucket”.
+This sort of change is not going to happen overnight, but physicians are going to take back control of healthcare sometime in the not-so-distant future.

 Who (other than hospitals) would not be encouraged by that?